parigyani/lumen-revenue-recovery/README.md

 *   **Recovered Value**: ₹65,756.11 (Recovery Rate: 23.33%)
 *   **Escalated to Human**: 8 checkouts

-Run `python3 batch_runner.py` to re-generate metrics — see `batch_report.json` and `batch_report_VERIFIED_REAL.json`.
+Run `python3 batch_runner.py` to regenerate metrics — see `batch_report.json` and `batch_report_VERIFIED_REAL.json`.

 ## Architecture Extension: B2B Receivables
-This extension validates that the core diagnose→execute→audit architecture seamlessly generalizes beyond abandoned checkouts to the brief's "overdue receivables" and "promise-to-pay tracker" directions.
-It reuses the exact same PII-stripping pattern (`business_id` omitted), confidence-threshold guardrails (< 0.55 escalates to human), FileLock concurrency safety (`receivables.json.lock`), and append-only audit trail logging.
-The receivables scenario adds a domain-specific stopping rule: automatically halting automated contacts and escalating to human review if 2+ broken promises are recorded in an invoice's history.
+This extension validates that the core diagnose→execute→audit architecture seamlessly generalizes beyond abandoned checkouts to the brief's "overdue receivables" and "promise to pay tracker" directions.
+It reuses the exact same PII stripping pattern (`business_id` omitted), confidence threshold guardrails (< 0.55 escalates to human), FileLock concurrency safety (`receivables.json.lock`), and append only audit trail logging.
+The receivables scenario adds a domain specific stopping rule: automatically halting automated contacts and escalating to human review if 2+ broken promises are recorded in an invoice's history.